 The Kincade Fire has had a devastating impact on Sonoma County.
 With 374 destroyed structures, the County is working with property owners to clear their properties so rebuilding can begin.

 Clearing properties includes two steps:

-Step 1: Household Hazardous Waste Sweep – completed by the County.
+Step 1: Household Hazardous Waste Sweep – this has been completed by the County.

-Step 2: Fire Debris Removal – completed by property owners with support from the County.
+Step 2: Fire Debris Removal – completed by property owners with support from the County by May 15, 2020.